harplife/zettelkasten/study_LearnOpenGL.md

 ### Extensions
 - A great feature of OpenGL is its support of extensions.
-- Whenever a grphics company comes up with a new technique or a new large optimization for rendering, this is often found in an extension implemented in the drivers.
+- Whenever a graphics company comes up with a new technique or a new large optimization for rendering, this is often found in an extension implemented in the drivers.
 - If the hardware an application runs on supports such an extension, the developer can use the functionality provided by the extension for more advanced/efficient graphics.
 	- This way, a graphics developer can still use these new rendering techniques without having to wait for OpenGL to include the functionality in its future versions, simply by checking if the extension is supported by the GPU.
 - The developer has to query whether any of these extensions are available before using them (or use an OpenGL extension library).